Marcel van Meerhaeghe

-Marcel Alfons Gilbert van Meerhaeghe (Wetteren, 12 April 1921 – Ghent, 22 March 2014) was a Belgian economist, professor, publicist and columnist.
+Marcel Alfons Gilbert van Meerhaeghe (12 April 1921 – 22 March 2014) was a Belgian economist, professor, publicist and columnist.

 Marcel van Meerhaeghe was Professor of International Economic Relations at the State University of Ghent.

-In his long and distinguished career, Professor van Meerhaeghe gave important contributions to economics and also to the interpretation of economic events.
-His rare ability to combine theoretical and practical analyses made particularly valuable his scientific works.

 Life and career

 1939–1987

 Initially Marcel van Meerhaeghe thought about a military career.
 In 1939 he passed the entrance exams for the Royal Military Academy (ERM).
 After the campaign of 1940 followed about seven months as a prisoner of war in a German camp (an intervention of King Leopold III resulted in the release of the ERM-students).

 At Ghent University (Belgium) van Meerhaeghe obtained a master's degree in Economic Sciences in 1944 (first diet: July) and a Masters in Political Science and Sociology, also in 1944 (second diet: September).
 As regards the economics studies he attended the lectures given by Professor Raoul Miry who was the counterpart of Professor Gaston Eyskens of the university of Leuven.

 In 1946 he obtained his PhD: Aviation in the traffic economy : the Belgian case in particular.

 In 1947 he became part-time lecturer political economy at the Colonial University of Belgium (Antwerp) and in 1955 part-time lecturer colonial economy at the University of Ghent.

 Before becoming Professor of economics and international economics at the University of Ghent in 1957, he worked as economic advisor in the Belgian Ministry of Economic Affairs, as 'faculty advisor' of the NATO Defence College in Paris (1953–54) and as an advisor to the Minister of Foreign Trade.

 His interest covered all types of international academic cooperation and face-to-face interaction, which is why in September 1959 he was appointed visiting professor at the Official University of Belgian Kongo and Ruanda-Urundi in Elisabethville for the courses Histoire des doctrines sociales et économiques and Histoire des doctrines économiques.
 He obtained a visiting professorship at the universities of Amsterdam in 1962 and Constantine (Algeria) in 1975, as well as becoming a visiting fellow at Wolfson College, Cambridge in 1973.

 Between 1961 and 1969 he was Vice-President and (since 1964) President of the Prices Commission, an advisory body to the Minister for Economic Affairs (replaced in 1969 by the Commission pour la régulation des prix: Royal Decree 3 June 1969).